 This is a brief response to Warren Mosler's contribution to a dialogue with Joe Firestone, who has put together an excellent multi-part series that can be read by following the link provided.
 In this post, I am addressing only the section on the Job or Income Guarantee.
 Mosler makes the claim that the value of the currency is determined "at the margin", and from this takes what I consider to be a leap to the conclusion that a BIG as part of the JIG would likely cause a collapse in the currency and hyperinflation.

-I don't see any need to respond in depth, because by coincidence I have already addressed this argument in a previous post and in a few comments.
+I don't see any need to respond in depth, because by coincidence I have already addressed this argument in a recent post and in a few comments.
 My view is that the conception of the value of the currency being formed "at the margin" is incorrect:

-That post was written prior to the dialogue between Joe Firestone and Mosler.
+That post was written prior to the dialogue between Joe Firestone and Warren Mosler.
 However, I have since added a few brief comments in response to Joe in the thread that follows it.

 The main comment is reproduced below: